thenexthub/Codira/docs/archive/Generics.rst

 and Serializable protocols.
 This gives rise to a natural "top" type, such that every type in the language is a subtype of "top".
 Java has java.lang.Object, C# has object, Objective-C has "id" (although "id" is weird, because it is also convertible to everything; it's best not to use it as a model).
-In Swift, the "top" type is simply an empty protocol composition: ``Any``::
+In Codira, the "top" type is simply an empty protocol composition: ``Any``::

   var value : Any = 17 // an any can hold an integer